AdeolaJoseph/Pigmented-Skin-Lesion-Detection-in-Clinical-Images-Using-Deep-Learning-Methodologies/README.md

 ## Motivation
 According to the World Health Organization (WHO), skin cancer represents a considerable share of all cancer diagnoses globally, contributing significantly to cancer-related health burdens and fatalities.

+ Globally, the incidence of skin cancer is on the rise, highlighting it as a profound health con cern that necessitates improved methods for diagnosis and treatment.
+According to the World Health Organization (WHO), skin cancer represents a considerable share of all cancer diagnoses globally, contributing significantly to cancer-related health burdens and fatalities.
+In 2022, there were approximately 1.2 million new cases of non-melanoma skin cancer worldwide, along with 331,722 new cases of melanoma, a more aggressive form of skin cancer, resulting in 58,667 deaths.
+This trend is particularly evident in countries such as the United States, Australia, Canada, and Brazil, where the frequency of skin cancer cases continues to increase.
 <!-- ![Global Report Image](images/global-absolute-number-of-melanoma.png) -->
 <!-- ![Global Report Image](images/high-intensity-countries.png) -->
 <table>